scala/scala3/docs/docs/contributing/eclipse.md

 Setup
 -----------

-You can setup Eclipse by using _[Scala IDE for Eclipse](http://scala-ide.org/)_ directly to run Dotty.
+You can setup Eclipse by using [Scala IDE for Eclipse](http://scala-ide.org/) to run Dotty.
 Alternatively you can download your Eclipse distribution of choice and enable the Scala IDE from the Eclipse Marketplace, separately.

 1. Clone Dotty's repository from Github (and run `sbt managedSources` as described in